 I’m so grateful to be of service to others in service

 I deeply believe that in order to bring more sustainability, compassion and justice into the world, we must find new ways of understanding ourselves, each other and the challenges before us.
-Coaching is one of the best ways I know to do this, and I am deeply grateful for the growing awareness of this modality especially in the social sector.

 I’m known for my forthright and compassionate approach and my ability to quickly understand the dynamics of human systems and how to navigate times of intense change.
 I deeply understand how often the stories we tell ourselves get us off track AND the most easy, graceful way out of dead-ends and back to the Open Road.